anirbanmu/Hexchat-Plugins/README.md

 ### PySysInfo (system_info.py)
 + Command: `/systeminfo`
++ Dependencies:
+ + Windows.
-+ Dependencies: `pip install psutil`
+ + Python libraries: `pip install psutil`
+ + External: [OpenHardwareMonitor](http://openhardwaremonitor.org/) is used to get temperature & clock frequency data (via its WMI interface).
+Please make sure [OpenHardwareMonitor](http://openhardwaremonitor.org/) is running before invoking the plugin.
+I recommend setting [OpenHardwareMonitor](http://openhardwaremonitor.org/) to be start up with Windows.
-+ `wmic` is used instead of the WMI python libraries on pypi because HexChat seems to have some issue when they are issues & it causes HexChat to hang.
++ `wmic` is used instead of the WMI python libraries on pypi because HexChat seems to have some issue when they are used & it causes HexChat to hang.